I may receive a commission if you make a purchase through links in this post.

 Tell God whatever is on your heart – the more detail, the better.
 Don’t forget to utter prayers of thanksgiving for the good things throughout your day.
 What a great way to practice gratitude!

-For some great prayer prompts to assist you in your spiritual life, sign up for the prayer and bible study guide below!
+For some great prayer prompts to assist you in your spiritual life, sign up for the “My God & I” prayer cards below!

 Study with your husband